-I have to tell you the truth, my first impression of BIM back in 2009 was that the benefits were awesome, but I was slightly confused on how it would exactly work in our everyday project life.
-I was lost in an ecosystem of tools and formats.
+I have to tell you the truth: my first impression of BIM back in 2009 was that the benefits were awesome, but I was slightly confused on how it would exactly work for our every-day projects.
+I was lost in an ecosystem of tools and file formats.

-So I started investigating what we call the “legacy software solutions” (ex: Revit) and witness their potential.
-At this point, I knew BIM wasn’t just a buzz word and I started figuring out how we were going to do what we wanted to do to improve our project processes.
+I started investigating what we call “legacy software solutions” (ex: Revit) and to identify their potential.
+At this point, I knew BIM wasn’t just a buzzword and I started figuring out how we were going to do what we wanted to do to improve our project processes.
 However, there were still missing links in the chain that created obstacles to achieve the full benefits out of collaborative BIM.

 Having a first BIM enlightenment when exposed to the potential benefits is great but, it comes flat pretty quickly if you don’t go beyond that point.
 A famous quote says:

 You truly achieve BIM enlightenment when you start doing it.
 It’s when you start separating it into steps, analyzing data flow, breaking down the workflow, etc. It’s probably during that phase of your BIM development that you discover add-ins that are available for many of your BIM needs.

 An add-in is an extension module that is added to a host (legacy software, for example) to provide features that the host doesn’t provide.
 Software, such as Revit and Navisworks have an Application Programming Interface (API) that enable this to happen.
 APIs have been used by many developers who have created these extension modules to enable new workflows (a good example is flux.io).